EspeoBlockchain/gardener-server/CONTRIBUTING.md

 # Introduction

-To begin with, I'd like to welcome you to contribute to the open-source blockchain oracle project.
+To begin with, we'd like to welcome you to contribute to this project.
 Thank you for your effort, it's what makes this project a viable alternative to commercial solutions.

 Please read through these guidelines to get to know how to join the development, submit new issues, pull requests etc...
 This should increase the effectiveness of time spent by the maintainers.